 Parents and guardians can best assist their children by making them feel comfortable about the nature and purpose of the tests.
-Students can be assured that the assessments will give them an opportunity to show what they have learned in class.
+Assessments will provide students with an opportunity to show what they have learned in class.

 Test results also provide useful information for teachers and parents.
 Results help inform teachers in their ongoing efforts to address the literacy and numeracy needs of our students.